 Tip: Pressing the “Ctrl+>” and “Ctrl+<” keys on your keyboard will also move you forward and backward within the current ChartList.

 ChartList Views are different ways of examining your saved charts.
 Some views show you the actual charts that you saved.
 For example, ChartBook view shows you each of your saved charts one at a time.
 Other views just use the main ticker symbols from each saved chart as input into a different analysis tool.
 For example, the Summary view shows you a table of all the ChartList's symbols on one page.

-The following views can be accessed from the 'View As' dropdown on the Members dashboard for a given ChartList.
+The following views can be accessed from the 'View As' dropdown on Your dashboard for a given ChartList.
 When looking at a ChartList in a specific view, you can also switch to a different view using the dropdown at the top of the page.
 Click on a view name below for more information about using that view.

 Note: You can access the “10 Per Page” view directly from the SharpCharts Workbench by clicking the “View All” link located just above the chart.
 Similarly, you can directly access the “Edit” view by clicking the “Edit List” link.
 (See image above)

 Edit View allows you to change the name and properties of a ChartList.
 It also lets you do “bulk” operations on the charts in a ChartList.
 For example, you can use Edit View to change the ChartStyle of several charts all at once instead of editing them one at a time.

 For more information and an in-depth video on editing your ChartLists and saved charts with Edit View, please see our Edit View article in the Support Center.